ibm-cloud-docs/databases-for-redis/reference-monitoring.md

 ### Used disk space for an instance
 {: #ibm_databases_for_redis_disk_used_bytes}

-How much disk your deployment is using.
+How much disk your deployment is using in bytes.

 | Metadata | Description |
 |----------|-------------|